'There was never a genius without a tincture of madness'—Aristotle

 He could have been anywhere in the theatre observing my every gesture and reaction.
 I could not dissimulate any longer my apparent frustration and apprehension as well.

-The feasibility of this fiend being a member of the cast of the opera was an inevitable conclusion.
+The feasibility of this villain being a member of the cast of the opera was an inevitable conclusion.
 I could not afford to exclude anyone, who was attending the opera that night, at the Theatre an der Wien.

 Could he be in the green and silver colours of the auditorium hiding?